datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
+You can use notebooks without sacrificing modularity!

 Code sharing done right:
 - A python package that allows me to download and analyze the data
 - A Jupyter Notebook in Google Colab that I can run in my browser
 - A Binder environment that
+In the R programming language, library are loaded with the `library` or `require` functions, whereas scripts are loaded with source`

 `@script`